davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/logging.md

 One of the most common logging tasks is to adjust the log level of one or more Loggers or the ROOT Logger.
-However, you may want to only adjust the log level for specific components of your Spring Boot application, such as for {pivotal-gemfire-name}, by setting the log level for only the Logger that logs {pivotal-gemfire-name} events.
+However, you may want to only adjust the log level for specific components of your Spring Boot application, such as for VMware GemFire, by setting the log level for only the Logger that logs VMware GemFire events.

-SBDG’s Logback configuration defines three Loggers to control the log output from {pivotal-gemfire-name}:
+SBDG’s Logback configuration defines three Loggers to control the log output from VMware GemFire: